The gift of the tax MAGI

 So what's AGI, then?
 Check the upper right corner of the ol' blog and you'll find it, along with the definition of it's modified companion.
 I'll be periodically posting definitions in this new blog section, Tax Terms, which for a while at least will stay in that location.

-As the definitions are replaced, they'll be moved to the permanent Tax Glossary, where these two definitions and a couple more already reside.
-You can bookmark the glossary posting and check back every so often, or just use the link in the Tax Terms section of the blog home page.
+As the definitions are replaced, they'll be moved to the permanent Tax Glossary, where these two definitions and a couple more already reside. new, improved and expanded Tax Glossary.
+You can bookmark the glossary posting special tax definitions special web page and check back every so often, or just use the link in the Tax Terms section of the blog home page.

 Here's wishing you an increased tax vocabulary and a MAGIcal Merry Christmas!